Paul Goldschmidt Player Props: Cardinals vs. Royals

-The St. Louis Cardinals, including Paul Goldschmidt (.244 on-base percentage in past 10 games, 115 points below season-long percentage), take on starting pitcher Dylan Coleman and the Kansas City Royals at Kauffman Stadium, Friday at 8:10 PM ET.
+Paul Goldschmidt -- .190 average over his past 10 games -- will be in action for the St. Louis Cardinals against the Kansas City Royals, with Cole Ragans on the mound, on August 12 at 7:10 PM ET.

-He had a one-hit showing in his most recent game (1-for-5) against the Rays.
+He had a hitless showing in his most recent game (0-for-3) against the Royals.

 Paul Goldschmidt Game Info & Props vs. the Royals